 Dodecanese Yacht Charter Guide

 A world renown strip of beautiful sacred islands, wonders of the ancient world, and whimsical charm.
-Dodecanese yacht charter along the islands is a unique Greek experience to treasure for a lifetime..
+A Dodecanese yacht charter along the islands is a unique Greek experience to treasure.

 Home to one of the Seven Wonders of the Ancient World, you must visit Rhodes during Dodecanese yacht charter.
 The largest of the islands, the Colossus of Rhodes was a statue erected to the god Helios in 280 B.C.
 Though it fell during an earthquake some 50 years later, the 30-meter high statue was one of the tallest in the ancient world and remnants can still be seen today.
 The island is ripe with historical site from temples to castles, but it also is home to stunning beaches, some busy, others tranquil and less frequented.
 But beyond its historical and natural wonders, you will find a cosmopolitan vibe buzzing in Rhodes.
 Many posh eateries and enticing clubs cater to yachting’s elite, who summer on the islands shores.